 - We didn’t do any pre-rentals of floats or snorkeling.
 Floats are easy to rent there and are a lot of fun.
 We bring our own snorkel gear and had fun with that.
 You DO have to wear a vest but it’s free.
 The good stuff is really far out, so I wouldn’t recommend doing this until at least 9 or 10 years old and only for good, strong swimmers.
 They aren’t going to drown, but it’s a long way out and back.

 - There are lifejackets available for free and I encourage using them.
 That being said, the waters were very calm, they were roped off and they were so shallow that he could touch the bottom all the way to the end.
 There are also lifeguards.

 - Bring your autograph books – the characters look so cute in their island wear!

 - There is tons to do here – bike rides, boat rides, splash pads, characters, sting rays and snorkeling to name a few.
-We mostly hung at the beach and had a great time!
-I thought mine were a little too young to really appreciate any of those things and think it was a good call in the end.

 - Honey bought a super cute DCL cooler with ice and six beers of his choice for $35.
 I didn’t see that last time and love it!

 - Okay, we LOVE characters in this family so this was like a dream come true.
 There are so many of them all day long!
 We carried our signature books in zip top bags with sharpie markers for signing.
 You never know when you’ll run into a character so we kept them in our pool bag.
 They all spent a good deal of time with the kids.